mocklis/mocklis.docs/source/extensions/index.rst

     mock.TotalLinesOfCode
         .ReturnOnce(120);

-The exception for the second call would look something like:
+It is sufficiently configured for the first call, but the second would have to take strictness into account.
+The exception thrown in very strict mode for the second call would look something like:

 .. sourcecode:: none